 Spark: A Burning Man Story

 Burning Man attracts 60,000 participants to Nevada’s Black Rock Desert every August.
-Go behind the curtain as participants and organizers struggle to balance their guiding principles with the event’s ever-growing popularity in this entertaining exposé.
+Experience the passion behind the art as participants and organizers struggle to balance their guiding principles with the event’s ever-growing popularity.

 |Director:||Jessie Deeter, Steve Brown|